 Points of Sale

 The pass can be purchased at major railway stations and ticket counters along the Odakyu Railway Line and inside the free area, including Shinjuku Station in central Tokyo and Odawara Station, Hakone-Yumoto Station and Mishima Station inside the free area.
 Alternatively, the pass is sold by major travel agents inside Japan, and the 2-day pass can also be purchased online.

-If you do the classic round course by train, cablecar, ropeway, boat and bus, regular tickets would total about 6300 yen, i.e. you can save considerably by purchasing the free pass despite the massive price increase the pass underwent in April 2019.
+If you do the classic round course by train, cablecar, ropeway, boat and bus, regular tickets would total about 6300 yen, i.e. you can save some money by purchasing the free pass despite the massive price increase the pass underwent in April 2019.
 However, if you only go, for example, from Shinjuku to Lake Ashinoko (Moto-Hakone) and back (about 4200 yen by regular tickets), the purchase of the free pass would not be justified.